 Get After It!

-Ready to run?
-Let's do it!
-Running a marathon is a huge deal, so don't take this lightly.
-It is definitely something that you can do, but it's not something you just run out and do.
+Are you ready to run, mama?
+Let’s do it!
+Running a marathon is a huge deal, so don’t take this lightly.
+It is definitely something that you can do, but it’s not something you just run out and do.
 You have to train and build up to it.
 You can do it!

 Remember- make sure you grab the right shoes and the right clothes for this journey.
 You’ll have enough to deal with in regards to your sore muscles to worry about raw places on your skin and sore feet!